oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-comment-based-help-in-powershell-functions-and-scripts/rule.md

 .EXAMPLE
-PS C:\&gt; Check-Blacklist -File "FileWithNewIPs" -BaseFile "BaseBlacklistFile" -Logfile "LogfileLocation" ​Checks the newly-generated blacklist file to see if any IPs are blacklisted, if yes, adds them to the final blacklist file.
+PS C:\&gt; Check-Blacklist -File "FileWithNewIPs" -BaseFile "BaseBlacklistFile" -Logfile "LogfileLocation" Checks the newly-generated blacklist file to see if any IPs are blacklisted, if yes, adds them to the final blacklist file.

 .NOTES
 Created by Kiki Biancatti for SSW.